-Work Injury Claim: How to start your UK work place accident claim for compensation before it is legally too late
+Work Injury Claim: How to start your compensation claim before it is legally too late

-Work injury claim: find out what a what a workplace accident claim for compensation is, how to start a claim against your employer and why the law only allows you three years to start your claim from the date of your injury before it is too late.
+This article sets out what a what a work injury claim is; how to start a compensation claim against your employer and how long you have to start your claim from the date of your injury before it is too late.

 What is a work injury claim for compensation?